catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. note::

  There is a small amount of downtime when the primary is not available and Fastly has not yet switched as the threshold for switching has not been reached.
 This window can be made shorter by increasing the Fastly Health Check Frequency.
-Also note that we have explicitly disabled caching for the purposes of this demonstration, in normal operations Fastly will continue to serve cached content during this window.
+Also note that you have explicitly disabled caching for the purposes of this demonstration.
+In normal operations, Fastly will continue to serve cached content during this window.

 Restrict HTTP access to fastly nodes
 ====================================

-To finish we are going to restrict HTTP access to fastly nodes.
-As Fastly is proxying for our site there is no need for users to hit the site directly.
+To finish, you are going to restrict HTTP access to fastly nodes.
+As Fastly is proxying for your site, there is no need for users to hit the site directly.
-Restricting access to Fastly address ranges provides DDoS resiliency for our site.
+Restricting access to Fastly address ranges provides DDoS resiliency for your site.

 .. note::

- We are using the `jq`_ utility to parse the json returned by https://api.fastly.com/public-ip-list.
-If you do not have jq it is highly reccomended.
-If you cannot use jq an alternative command is provided.
+ You are using the `jq`_ utility to parse the json returned by https://api.fastly.com/public-ip-list.
+If you do not have jq, it is highly recommended.
+If you cannot use jq, an alternative command is provided.

 .. _jq: https://stedolan.github.io/jq/